Sebastian van Baalen

 - Visiting address:

 Sebastian van Baalen is a doctoral candidate in peace and conflict research at the Department of Peace and Conflict Research at Uppsala University.
-His research interests primarily include the dynamics of civil war and its short- and long-term consequences, with a special focus on rebel governance.
-His dissertation focuses on the relation between rebel governance and postwar politics in Côte d'Ivoire.
-He has previously worked at Sipri and Stockholm University.
+His research interests primarily relate to the dynamics of civil war and its short- and long-term consequences, with a special focus on rebel governance.
+His dissertation focuses on explaining variation in the responsiveness of rebel governance during the civil war in Côte d'Ivoire.
+He has previously worked at Sipri and as a freelance journalist.